cmuscioly/cmuscioly.github.io/tournament.md

 ### Food

-Since the tournament takes place on a weekend during winter break, not many on-campus locations are open.
+Since the tournament takes place on a weekend during winter break, on-campus dining locations may be closed.
+Visit [CMU Dining](https://apps.studentaffairs.cmu.edu/dining/conceptinfo/?page=listConcepts) for a list of on-campus dining locations and hours.

 Some nearby off-campus food options include: